skorov/subdomainator/README.md

 Stay on top of new subdomains!
 Bug bounty hunters can use this tool to receive Pushbullet notifications each time there is a new target subdomain.

+**NO LONGER SUPPORTED.
+There's simply better tools out there!
+Sorry!!**

 ## Installation

 ```